Shopify/draggable/src/Draggable/README.md

 Draggable adds classes to elements to indicate state.
 These classes can be used to add styling on elements in certain states.
 Accept String or Array of strings.

 **NOTE**: When specifying multiple classes to an indicate state, the first class MUST be unique for that state to avoid duplicate classes for other states.
+IE doesn't support add or remove multiple classes.
+If you want to use multiple classes in IE, you need to add a classList polyfill to your project first.

 **`exclude {plugins: Plugin[], sensors: Sensor[]}`**
 Allow excluding default plugins and default sensors.
 Use with caution as it may create strange behavior.